Sex: Neutered male

 - The Professor doesn’t have any experience with kids that we know of.
 He would prefer a home without children.

 - We recommend supervising interactions between kids and dogs to make sure everyone is behaving appropriately and staying safe.

-He isn’t a puppy, but it’s still important for him to learn what is expected of him in his new home.
+The Professor isn’t a puppy, but he’ll benefit from some basic training to set him up for success in his new home.
 Basic training classes or a few sessions with a trainer can be a great way to get started.

 - Be consistent from day 1 – it’s much easier and less confusing for the dog to loosen the boundaries later than to implement new rules.